-The optional exports keyword argument provides a string or list of strings representing variable names, or a dictionary of named values, to export.
-For the first calling style only, a second positional argument will be interpreted as exports; the second calling style must use the keyword argument form for exports.
-These variables are locally exported only to the called SConscript file(s) and do not affect the global pool of variables managed by the Export function.
-The subsidiary SConscript files must use the Import function to import the variables.
+The optional exports keyword argument specifies variables to make available for use by the called SConscripts, which are evaluated in an isolated context and otherwise do not have access to local variables from the calling SConscript.
+The value may be a string or list of strings representing variable names, or a dictionary mapping local names to the names they can be imported by.
+For the first (scriptnames) calling style, a second positional argument will also be interpreted as exports; the second (directory) calling style accepts no positional arguments and must use the keyword form.
+These variables are locally exported only to the called SConscript file(s), and take precedence over any same-named variables in the global pool managed by the Export function.
+The subsidiary SConscript files must use the Import function to import the variables into their local scope.
 Examples: